Nibezak/payflow-package/docs/core/local-development.md

-# Setting Up Lunar For Local Development
+# Setting Up Payflow For Local Development

 ## Overview

-This guide is here to help you set-up Lunar locally so you can contribute to the core and admin hub.
+This guide is here to help you set-up Payflow locally so you can contribute to the core and admin hub.

 ## Before your start

-You will need a Laravel application to run Lunar in.
+You will need a Laravel application to run Payflow in.

 ## Set-Up